 What you will see here are IRI’s 4GL data and job specifications — expressed in “SortCL” scripts — that map data into dimension tables, and join data into the central fact table.
 SortCL is the core data manipulation and mapping program in the IRI Voracity data management and ETL platform.
 However, understanding the methodology and mappings in my SortCL jobs is the key here, not the scripting syntax.

-Workbench uses the Data Tools Platform (DTP) plug-in for Eclipse to connect to databases over JDBC, enabling SQL operations and IRI metadata exchange in the Data Source Explorer (DSE) view.
+Workbench uses an enhanced version of the Data Tools Platform (DTP) plug-in for Eclipse to connect to databases over JDBC, and to enable SQL operations and IRI metadata exchange in the Data Source Explorer (DSE) view.
 In this case, the Workbench is supporting:

 - the creation and population of constrained Oracle test (source) tables via SortCL (or IRI RowGen jobs, per this article)